sangyun884/Face2Webtoon/README.md

 I attached additional group classifier to discriminator and added group classification loss according to [original paper](https://arxiv.org/abs/2007.13332).
 Images of group 0,1,2,3 were feeded sequentially, and backpropagation occurred for group 0 only.

+With limited data, bias of FID score is too big.
+Instead, I used [KID](https://github.com/abdulfatir/gan-metrics-pytorch)
 |KID*1000|
 |---|
 |25.95|